viralemergence/PoxHost/README.md

 This repository contains data and code to reproduce all analyses from <...>.

 ## Instructions
-To run the analysis, you can fork and clone this repository or download the "Tseng2020" folder to your local desktop.
-The code is separated into two markdown files each contained within their corresponding model folders: one for the host prediction model – *HostPrediction_Code.Rmd* – and the other for the link prediction model – *LinkPrediction_Code.Rmd*.
+To run the analysis, you can fork and clone this repository or download the "Tseng2020" folder directly to your local desktop.
+The code is separated into two markdown files, each contained within their corresponding folders: one for the host prediction model – *HostPrediction_Code.Rmd* – and the other for the link prediction model – *LinkPrediction_Code.Rmd*.
 Both markdown files are organized similarly into five parts (see *File organization*) and draw data from the same source file, *Data_raw.RData*.
-All output (e.g., cleaned datasets, model output, figures and tables) are saved in the "Output" folder within each corresponding model folder.
+Output for both models (e.g., cleaned datasets, model output, figures and tables) are saved to their corresponding "Output" folders.

 ### File organization
 1. Data Preparation